front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ## `2.11.0` -> `2.12.0`

+### Smarter image resizing mechanism

+In this release, we have improved the image resizing mechanism to be bit smarter.
+Before this release, a check on the requested file extension was done before trying to resize an image.
+As of this release, this check has been removed and it's now up to the underlying image processing library to check if this file is a image or not.
+As a result, out of the box, more image file formats can be processed without any configuration and the `extensions` setting in the `config/images.js` becomes useless and is now deprecated.
+You should then remove the `extensions` configuration from `src/config/images.js`.

 ### Cookies max age configuration

 The `cookieMaxAgeInMonths` configuration in `src/config/website.js` represents the consent cookie's maxage in months.
 It now has a default value of **12 months**.
 Previously if left unconfigured the cookie banner will appear to users every time they visit the site.